 To generate money, the distributor assists the manufacturer in getting their product to the client and pays a tiny portion of the commission.
 The consumer receives the products they requested from the distributor and pays the distributor’s charge.

-Uber Eats is an example.
+Uber Eats is a perfect example of this.
 It is the distributor from the restaurants to the customers.
 Restaurants may benefit from an extra revenue stream from delivery without spending their resources.

 2. Manufacturer + Amazon + B2B/B2C Customer